Many people try to start building their pension from a relatively young age because we tend to live longer than previous generations.

 'Contracting out' to pay a lower rate of NI contributions because you’re paying into another type of pension, such as a final salary scheme, will no longer be an option and this will come to an end.

 You can continue to work while claiming your State Pension, but this may affect your entitlement to other benefits.
-Please contact THT Direct on 0808 802 1221 for further advice on this.

 If you haven't got a workplace pension then a personal pension might be a good way of saving for your retirement.